Vascular Rings Treatment & Management

 Tracheal anomalies associated with anomalous left pulmonary artery

 As many as 50% of patients with aberrant left pulmonary artery may have the associated anomaly of complete tracheal rings.
 In these infants, the membranous portion of the trachea is congenitally absent.
-This abnormality results in tracheal stenosis/malacia and significantly adds to the morbidity of surgery.
+This abnormality results in tracheal stenosis or malacia and significantly adds to the morbidity of surgery.

 The diagnosis of tracheal/bronchial malacia is made using rigid bronchoscopy.

-The choice of repair depends upon the length of the trachea involved and may involve resection and end-to-end anastomosis in cases with short segment involvement to a variety of tracheoplasty procedures for long segment abnormalities.
+The choice of repair depends upon the length of the trachea involved and may range from resection and end-to-end anastomosis in cases with short-segment involvement to a variety of tracheoplasty procedures in cases involving long-segment abnormalities.

 Congenital cardiac defects associated with anomalous left pulmonary artery

 Intracardiac defects are commonly associated with an anomalous left pulmonary artery.
-Depending on the type of intracardiac pathology, the surgeon must use discretion in deciding to correct or palliate the cardiac defect at the same setting or at a later time.
+Depending on the type of intracardiac pathology, the surgeon must use discretion in deciding whether to correct or palliate the cardiac defect at the same setting or to defer this until a later time.

 Anomalous innominate artery